arraybiostat/marketing-site/README.md

 # Array Biostatistics Marketing Website

 The [arraybiostat.com](http://arraybiostat.com) website is currently a static site hosted by [Github Pages](https://pages.github.com/).
-This [marketing-site](https://github.com/arraybiostat/marketing-site) project contains its source, using the Gulp](http://gulpjs.com/) build system to generate the files for (arraybiostat.github.com)[https://github.com/arraybiostat/arraybiostat.github.com], permitting the use of [Jade](http://jade-lang.com/) templates for html and [SCSS](http://sass-lang.com/) for css.
+This [marketing-site](https://github.com/arraybiostat/marketing-site) repository contains its source, and uses the Gulp](http://gulpjs.com/) build system to generate the files for (arraybiostat.github.com)[https://github.com/arraybiostat/arraybiostat.github.com], permitting the use of [Jade](http://jade-lang.com/) templates for html and [SCSS](http://sass-lang.com/) for css.